sourcegraph/sourcegraph-public-snapshot/internal/database/schema.md

 **code_host_urn**: URN of a code host.
 This column maps to external_service_id column of repo table.

+**created_by**: ID of a user, who created the webhook.
+If equals to zero, then the webhook is updated programmatically.

 **secret**: Secret used to decrypt webhook payload (if supported by the code host).

+**updated_by**: ID of a user, who updated the webhook.
+If equals to zero, then the webhook is updated programmatically.

 # View "public.batch_spec_workspace_execution_jobs_with_rank"